L0WK3Y-IAAN/Notion-Export-Assistant/README.md

 A Python script to clean up Notion exported files by removing hashes, fixing file names, and correcting markdown links.

+## Backup Warning

+⚠️ It's recommended to backup your files before running this script, as it works in most cases it still makes irreversible changes to file names and content.

 ## Description

 When exporting from Notion, files and directories often contain extra elements like: